TheOdinProject/curriculum/doc/mac_setup.md

 $ rails generate figaro:install
 ```

 Next go to [personal access tokens](https://github.com/settings/tokens) in your Github user account settings and click the "generate new token" button.
 This will bring you to a new page.
 Give your token a description in the box provided, Something like "Odin " will do.
 Once that is done click the "generate token" button at the bottom of the page.
-The token highlighted in green is your new Github API key.
+The token highlighted in green is your new Github API token.

 Copy your Github API token and go back to the `config/application.yml` file in your local Odin Project directory.
 Paste your API token in place of `<your api token here>` like the example below:
 ```